 Our theory faculty are active teachers and scholars: All teach both undergraduate and graduate courses in the department on a regular basis.
 All are actively pursuing research agendas, presenting their work at scholarly conferences, and publishing books and articles in a variety of venues.
 You can read more about our faculty on the Theory Faculty page.

-This fall new faculty member Ryan Taycher will defend his dissertation, “De fundamento discanti: Structure and Elaboration in Fourteenth-Century Diminished Counterpoint,” at Indiana University Bloomington.
-He will also present “A Tale of Two Moteti: Tonal Structures in Vitry’s Flos/Celsa and Gloria (Ivrea 64)” at this year’s Annual Meeting of the Society for Music Theory in Columbus, OH.
-Ryan is principal organizer of the conference “Music, Theory, and Their Sources” held June 18–20, 2020 at the Newberry Library in Chicago.
+2019-20 faculty member Ryan Taycher defended his dissertation, “De fundamento discanti: Structure and Elaboration in Fourteenth-Century Diminished Counterpoint,” at Indiana University Bloomington.
+He also presented “A Tale of Two Moteti: Tonal Structures in Vitry’s Flos/Celsa and Gloria (Ivrea 64)” at this year’s Annual Meeting of the Society for Music Theory in Columbus, OH.
+Ryan was principal organizer of the conference “Music, Theory, and Their Sources” which was planned for June, 2020 at the Newberry Library in Chicago.

-Brent Auerbach is preparing the final manuscript for Musical Motives, forthcoming from Oxford University Press.
+Brent Auerbach's book Musical Motives was published by Oxford University Press.
 This book offers a new theory of and methods for motivic analysis.
 Brent also successfully completed a second term as Graduate Program Director and oversaw the recent publication of the SMT Newsletter, which marks the sixth and final issue of his three-year term as editor.

-Jason Hooper continues to serve as coordinator of the theory area and as co-editor of Theory and Practice.
+Jason Hooper served for several years as coordinator of the theory area and as co-editor of Theory and Practice.
 His chapter on Schenker’s early conception of sonata form is forthcoming in Rethinking Schenkerian Analysis, published by Oxford University Press.